This page contains information about the facilities and attractions at the Town Basin in Whangarei.

 To download the guidelines for use and the application form, follow the link below.

 The path alongside the water front has been landscaped and enhanced with a number of sculptures commissioned from local artists.

 At the end of the walkway, about ten minutes stroll from the Town Basin, is the acclaimed Waka and Wave sculpture.

-A Heritage Trail has also been developed along the water front, with storyboards telling the history of Maori and European settlement in Whangarei.
+The Heritage Trail storyboards tell the history of Maori and European settlement in Whangarei.

 To view the heritage storyboards, select from the links below.